leiwanglsu/geog4057/Lectures/python introduction.md

 - Dunders (double underscore) (magic) methods are to support internal Python behaviors, such as documentation, module names, etc.
 - For example ```__name__``` calls a magic function to evaluates the name of the current module.
 The returned value is ```"__main__"``` when the module is excuted by ```python module.py```.
 It becomes the module file name if the module is imported by another module.
 - ```__file__``` shows the path to the module that is currently being imported

+## Docstring

+- The text at the beginning of a module, function, or a class enclosed by trip quotes are called docstrings
+- The text are not executed by Python
+- Docstrings are used to print help documents using the ```__doc__``` dunder
 - ```__doc__``` shows the doc string (if any)in a function or class.
 A doc string is the triple-quote string at the beginning of a function or class definition.
 ```python
 def bark():